Air Purifiers For Mold: Top 5 As Rated By Experts

 Smaller, visible areas of mold should be cleaned up with household cleaners and the areas dried.
 However, the mold is often not visible because it is in hidden places.
 The mold may reside on a surface but when the surface is disrupted, the spores become airborne and begin to cause problems for people.
 The spores generally settle down in time but whenever they are disrupted they take to the airflow again.
 That's where a continuously running or mold air purifiers can be of great assistance in getting a clean indoors.

 Mold air purifiers with HEPA filters are generally most effective at removing the airborne spores.
 Mold spores don't reproduce without moisture.
 When airborne mold spores are pulled into an air purifier, the HEPA filter traps them and they die.
 Mold does not reproduce in the filters since there is no moisture present in the air purifier.
+However, for those in damp environments where high humidity is a regular occurrence, using a filter treated with an antimicrobial can provide an added level of protection against mold growth on the filter.

 Whenever possible, remove the mold completely and take steps so that it does not return.
 If you cannot entirely remove the mold or even find it, you can quickly and easily remove the airborne spores with mold air purifiers.
 If you allow mold spores to remain indoors and they subsequently land in a wet area, the process begins again with the growth of new mold.
 When possible, use a high quality HEPA mold air purifier to continually absorb the airborne spores.
 Such air purifiers are engineered to run 24/7 and actually work more efficiently when allowed to do so.
 Please be advised that extensive water damage that has resulted in the significant growth of mold may require removal by a licensed contractor.